kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

 ## Application code

-Now it is time to write application code that will send temperature data with the configured sampling period.
+Click the appropriate tab to see a code example for the application that sends temperature data at a configured sampling period.

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#app-c">C SDK</a></li>